 5. Lake Cahuilla County Park – La Quinta, CA

 Aside from camping near the beach, one of our favorite places to go in California is the desert.
 Too hot to visit in the summer, Lake Cahuilla is a great spot to visit in any of the other 3 seasons.
 The lake is a man-made reservoir used as a local water source so swimming is a no-go.
 However fishing and row boating is good to go if that is your thing.
 There is a boat rental facility but it does not operate year round.
+And if you have your own boat, you can buy a trolling motor properly sized for your boat.
 Being near the Palm Springs / Palm Desert area, there are lots of other activities like golfing, shopping and sightseeing in the area.
 This is our go-to spot when visiting the Coachella Valley.
 Equipped with electricity and water in all of their sites, it is very easy to get comfortable.
 A handful of them even provide sewer hookups if you are willing to pay a few bucks more a night.
 County parks are often diamonds in the rough as they are typically cheaper than state parks and can offer more to the visitor.

 6. Palm Canyon at Anza Borrego State Park – Borrego Springs, CA